-Formal Complaint
+Complaint

-A formal complaint may be filed with the Title IX Coordinator in person, by mail, or by email.
-Upon receipt of a formal complaint, a District shall simultaneously provide the following written notice to the parties who are known:
+A complaint may be filed with the Title IX Coordinator in person, by phone, by mail, or by email.
+Upon receipt of a complaint, a District shall simultaneously provide the following written notice to the parties who are known:

-- Notice of the District's grievance process and a copy of the procedures governing the grievance process; 0 - Notice of the allegations of sexual harassment including sufficient details known at the time and with 0 sufficient time to prepare a response before any initial interview.
-Sufficient details include: - The identities of the parties involved in the incident, if known; 4 - 4 The conduct allegedly constituting sexual harassment; and . - The date and location of the alleged incident, if known; - A statement that the respondent is presumed not responsible for the alleged conduct and that a 0 determination regarding responsibility is made at the conclusion of the grievance process; - That the parties may have an advisor of their choice, who may be, but is not required to be, an attorney; 0 - That the parties may inspect and review evidence relevant to the complaint of sexual harassment; and 0 - That the District's personnel policies and code of conduct prohibits knowingly making false statements or 0 knowingly submitting false information during the grievance process.
+- Notice of the District's grievance process and a copy of the procedures governing the grievance process; - Notice of the allegations of sex-based harassment including sufficient details known at the time to allow the parties to respond to the allegations.
+Sufficient details include: - The identities of the parties involved in the incident, if known; - The conduct allegedly constituting sex-based harassment; and - The date and location of the alleged incident, if known; - A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the grievance process; - A statement that retaliation is prohibited; - That the parties may have an advisor of their choice, who may be, but is not required to be, an attorney; - That the parties may inspect and review evidence relevant, and not otherwise impermissible, to the complaint of sex-based harassment; and - That the District's personnel policies and code of conduct prohibits knowingly making false statements or knowingly submitting false information during the grievance process.